sukykaur/AzureNIST800-171/IaaSWAOverview.md

 - Permitted cryptographic operations for keys are restricted to the ones required.
 - The solution is integrated with Azure Key Vault to manage IaaS virtual machine disk-encryption keys and secrets.

-**Patch management**: Windows virtual machines deployed as part of this reference architecture are configured by default to receive automatic updates from Windows Update Service.
-This solution also includes the Operations Management Suite [Azure Automation](https://docs.microsoft.com/azure/automation/automation-intro) service through which updated deployments can be created to patch virtual machines when needed.

 **Malware protection**: [Microsoft Antimalware](https://docs.microsoft.com/azure/security/azure-security-antimalware) for Virtual Machines provides real-time protection capability that helps identify and remove viruses, spyware, and other malicious software, with configurable alerts when known malicious or unwanted software attempts to install or run on protected virtual machines.

-**Security alerts**: [Azure Security Center](https://docs.microsoft.com/en-us/azure/security-center/security-center-intro) enables customers to monitor traffic, collect logs, and analyze data sources for threats.
-Additionally, Azure Security Center accesses existing configuration of Azure services to provide configuration and service recommendations to help improve security posture and protect personal data.
-Azure Security Center includes a [threat intelligence report](https://docs.microsoft.com/en-us/azure/security-center/security-center-threat-report) for each detected threat to assist incident response teams investigate and remediate threats.
+**Azure Security Center**: With [Azure Security Center](https://docs.microsoft.com/azure/security-center/security-center-intro), customers can centrally apply and manage security policies across workloads, limit exposure to threats, and detect and respond to attacks.
+Additionally, Azure Security Center accesses existing configurations of Azure services to provide configuration and service recommendations to help improve security posture and protect data.

+Azure Security Center uses a variety of detection capabilities to alert customers of potential attacks targeting their environments.
+These alerts contain valuable information about what triggered the alert, the resources targeted, and the source of the attack.
+Azure Security Center has a set of [predefined security alerts](https://docs.microsoft.com/en-us/azure/security-center/security-center-alerts-type), which are triggered when a threat, or suspicious activity takes place.
+[Custom alert rules](https://docs.microsoft.com/en-us/azure/security-center/security-center-custom-alert) in Azure Security Center allow customers to define new security alerts based on data that is already collected from their environment.

+Azure Security Center provides prioritized security alerts and incidents, making it simpler for customers to discover and address potential security issues.
+A [threat intelligence report](https://docs.microsoft.com/azure/security-center/security-center-threat-report) is generated for each detected threat to assist incident response teams in investigating and remediating threats.

 **Application Gateway**:
 The architecture reduces the risk of security vulnerabilities using an Application Gateway with web application firewall (WAF), and the OWASP ruleset enabled.
 Additional capabilities include: